MicrosoftDocs/mixed-reality/mixed-reality-docs/submitting-an-app-to-the-windows-store.md

 If you are submitting a mixed reality app that is based on a Unity project, please see this [video](https://channel9.msdn.com/Blogs/One-Dev-Minute/How-to-publish-your-Unity-game-as-a-UWP-app) first.

-In general, submitting a Windows Mixed Reality app that works on HoloLens and/or immersive headsets is just like submitting any UWP app to the Windows Store.
+In general, submitting a Windows Mixed Reality app that works on HoloLens and/or immersive headsets is just like submitting any UWP app to the Microsoft Store.
 Once you've [created your app by reserving its name](https://docs.microsoft.com/en-us/windows/uwp/publish/create-your-app-by-reserving-a-name), you should follow the [UWP submission checklist](https://docs.microsoft.com/en-us/windows/uwp/publish/app-submissions).

 One of the first things you'll do is [select a category and sub-category](https://docs.microsoft.com/en-us/windows/uwp/publish/category-and-subcategory-table) for your mixed reality experience.
 It's important that you **choose the most accurate category for your app** so that we can merchandise your application in the right Store categories and ensure it shows up using relevant search queries. **Listing your VR title as a game will not result in better exposure for your app,** and may prevent it from showing up in categories that are more fitting and less crowded.